BANNED WASTES

 • Paints (see Liquid Waste above)

-• PCBs (polychlorinated biphenols)
+• PCBs (polychlorinated biphenyls)

 • Radioactive wastes

-• Unlabeled 55 gallon drums (not empty)
+• Unlabeled 55-gallon drums (not empty)

 • Used oil (see Liquid Waste above)